JamesLe-MBA/Build-A-Formik-Form/README.md

 If the username and password pass the above validations, then display the message "Login Successful" in an alert box.

 ## Installation
-Download a copy of this repo.
-Open the repo in your favorite code editor and terminal to the project's directory.
+Download and open the repo in Visual Studio Code (VSC).
 Formik is a library that helps take the tedious parts of creating forms by simplifying the logic needed.
-To install Formik, you will need to run this code in the project's terminal directory: 'npm install formik --save'.
-Now you are ready to run the app in the delvopment mode by using 'npm start.
+To install Formik, type 'npm install formik --save' in terminal directory.

 ### `npm start`

-Npm start runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+In VSC Termincal, type 'npm start' which will automatically a browser with [http://localhost:3000](http://localhost:3000)..

 The page will reload if edits are saved.